 This area, like many across Nashville, has seen dramatic growth in recent years.
-It remains popular with homebuyers because of it’s relatively short commute and attractive home prices.
+It remains popular with homebuyers because of it’s relatively short commute and the fact that it is still an affordable suburb.
 With a $200 million redevelopment of the Bellevue Center Mall, this area is primed for more growth.

 If you want to be in one of the top school districts in the state, then you may want to consider Brentwood, TN.
 This established city is about 15 minutes south of Nashville and is one of the pricer parts of town.
-It’s residents enjoy a quiet and safe community with plenty of restaurants,shops and of course top notch Williamson County schools.
+It’s residents enjoy a quiet and safe community and is known for luxury communities like Governor’s Club.
+There are plenty of restaurants,shops here and of course top notch Williamson County schools.

 This suburb, which is just north of Nashville, has been quiet and isolated for most of it’s existence, but it is starting to receive a lot of attention as one of the next areas to invest in.
 Just across the Cumberland River, the home prices here are still very affordable, but that is expected to change in the near future as it garners more interest.